Water, schools, among major concerns for Utah earthquake commission

 Of particular concern are brick homes, schools, and offices built before 1976.
 According to the USSC, these “often collapse during large earthquakes.

 Larger and more complex buildings across the state must have “rigorous structural plan reviews.”
-And, they should be done by independent agencies.
+And, those reviews should be done by licensed structural engineers, the commission said.
 These measures will help ensure that buildings in Utah meet code requirements for seismic safety.

 Earthquake Early Warning System